 by Kelley Kukreja, VC2 Contest Coordinator

-The virtual contest season started off in roaring fashion in February.
+The virtual contest season started off in a roaring fashion in February.
 While we had to take a pause for the winter storm in the middle of February, we got back in the swing of things the following week.
-I know most of us miss the in-person contests, but the ability to attend quality contests in the comfort of our homes has helped make social-distancing a little more bearable; at least for me.
+I know most of us miss the in-person contests, but the ability to attend quality contests in the comfort of our homes has helped make social distancing a little more bearable; at least for me.

 Holding contests virtually is no easy task but D25 is up for the challenge!
 We have been able to help develop additional skills around Zoom that will be beneficial for most of us, both within Toastmasters and outside.
 Additionally, our Contest Toastmasters have become adept at interviewing contestants and filling time while awaiting contest results through lively Table Topics questions and participation.